ECCC-MSC/open-data/faq/readme.md

 http://ec.gc.ca/meteo-weather/default.asp?lang=En&n=C0D9B3D8-1c

-Data available in the WMS can easily be integrated into iOS applications and we're aware of several clients successfully doing so.
+Data available through WMS can easily be integrated into iOS applications and we're aware of several clients successfully doing so.

-For your informaiton, more than 400 layers are available in the WMS GetCapabilities:
+For your information, more than 400 layers are available in the WMS GetCapabilities:

 http://ec.gc.ca/meteo-weather/default.asp?lang=Fr&n=C0D9B3D8-1#wms

 We are also in the process of making a lot more of our weather data available in the OGC family of standards (e.g. WMS, WCS, WFS, SLD).
-See the announcing GeoMet-Beta version:
+See the announcement of the GeoMet-Beta version:

 http://lists.ec.gc.ca/pipermail/geomet-info/2016-June/000033.html